The importance of cash flow

 A company’s cash flow, however, is far more straightforward.
 It reflects actual cash transactions for a period under review.

-As the name suggests, a company’s operating cash flows (or CFO) is the cash it earns from its business operations—the sale of products and services.
-So, it’s one of the most powerful indicators of a company’s profitability.
+As the name suggests, a company’s operating cash flow (or OCF) is the cash it earns from its business operations.
+Business operations include the sale of products and services.
+So it’s one of the most powerful indicators of a company’s profitability.

-But the strength of an MLP’s operating cash flow in tandem with well-managed distributions gives it a lot of flexibility in these activities and respect in capital markets—both important things for an MLP.
+But the strength of a company’s operating cash flow in tandem with well managed expenditures gives it a lot of flexibility in its operations.
+It also gives a company a lot of respect in capital markets.
+Both of these are important to a company.